Mathématique: On Lethe Fixed

 “You don’t remember it,” the man in glasses says, “but you made a decision to stop running.”

 No one makes a decision to stop running.
-The long run is all there is, that’s life, running and running and running to stay clear, to stay ahead of the wolves at heel, to die reaching for places where no one had ruined anything, where the water and the air are unpoisoned and her name is unknown.
+The Long Run is all there is, that’s life, running and running and running to stay clear, to stay ahead of the wolves at heel, to die reaching for places where no one has ruined anything, where the water and the air are unpoisoned, where her name is unknown.

 “It’s over,” he says.

 It isn’t over.
 It isn’t over.
-She wants to scream at him; she wants to kill him; she wants to shove her way past him and run toward the daylight beyond the doorframe.
+Val wants to scream at him; she wants to kill him; she wants to shove her way past him and run for the daylight beyond the door.

 He cares that much.